MSW Specializations in California: Careers, Salaries & Programs

 Forensic Social Workers

 According to the vision statement of the National Organization of Forensic Social Work, forensic social workers “endeavor to advance social justice through the interprofessional collaboration of human service and legal systems.”
-Forensic social workers work within the criminal justice system, providing support to victims of crimes and people involved in legal proceedings.
-According to career website Zippia, California employs the most forensic social workers in the United States, with 4,322 jobs.
+They work within the criminal justice system, providing support to victims of crimes and people involved in legal proceedings.
+California employs a large number of forensic social workers, making it one of the more active states for this specialization.

 Military Social Workers

-Social workers who serve veterans and military families by assisting them with social services, mental health counseling, housing, health care, and care coordination provide support to this deserving population in a variety of ways.
-Military social workers may be found in military branches of the armed forces, private practices, Fisher Houses, and public health agencies.
-According to the U.S. Department of Veterans Affairs, the VA is the largest employer of social workers in the country, with more than 17,300 master’s prepared social workers on staff.
+Military social workers serve veterans and military families by assisting them with mental health counseling, housing, healthcare, and care coordination.
+They may work in military branches of the armed forces, private practices, Fisher Houses, and public health agencies.
+According to the U.S. Department of Veterans Affairs, the VA is the largest employer of social workers in the country, with more than 17,300 master’s-prepared social workers on staff.

 military social worker in session with others